Azure/azureml-examples/best-practices/largescale-deep-learning/Training/README.md

   > [!NOTE]
   > While InifiBand helps attain linear scaling, there are other reasons/factors that can impact linear scaling and you will see in the document below and solution..

+  #### <a name='ComputeClusterIssues'></a>**Compute Cluster Issues**
+  Sometimes compute clusters will behave unexpectedly.
+That might mean loading data slower than expected, low GPU utilization, mismatched logs between nodes, etc. If this is happening there could be a node in a failed state on the cluster that needs to be removed.
+For more information, see [this page](../Debugging/Compute/README.md).

 ### <a name='Environment'></a>**Environment**
   The recommended environment for a large scale distributed training job is an Azure Container for PyTorch (ACPT) environment with several built in optimizers and is 	described in more detail [here](../Environment/ACPT.md).
 This environment is built and ready to use under the 	'Environments' tab in AzureML studio.
 Some optimizers included in the environment are: